 Potassium Dichromate – K2Cr2O7

-A reagent commonly used in laboratories for the oxidation of a primary alcohol to a carboxylic acid is chromic acid, H2CrO4.
+A reagent commonly used in laboratories for the oxidation of primary alcohol to a carboxylic acid is chromic acid, H2CrO4.
 Chromic acid is prepared by dissolving either chromium (VI) oxide or potassium dichromate in aqueous sulfuric acid.

 Secondary alcohols are oxidized to ketones.